rlawlsyoung/rlawlsyoung/README.md

 <h3 align="center"> 👨‍💻 About Me 👨‍💻</h3>
 <p align="center">
   I'm interested in front-end engineering.
   <br/> I like to develop something steadily.
-And I also like to learning new techs too.
+And I also like to learn new techs too.
 </p>

   <div align="center">